-Purchasing more fuel efficient vehicles, incorporating 19 street-legal electric vehicles into the housekeeping, grounds, and maintenance fleets, and relying more on “zone shops” also resulted in savings.
+Purchasing more fuel efficient vehicles, incorporating 19 street-legal electric vehicles into the housekeeping, grounds, and maintenance fleets, and relying more on “zone shops” has also resulted in savings.
 Zone shops are distributed strategically across campus and reduce travel back and forth to Facilities Services’ main complex for both parts and personnel.

 Point to Point - http://www.dps.unc.edu/Transit/campustransit/p2p/p2p.cfm